Commitment to Safety

 Golden Pass is an excellent environmental steward.
 The expansion project would leverage the existing industrial footprint, minimizing environmental and community effects.
 Golden Pass donated more than 800 acres of forested wetlands in Texas and Louisiana for wildlife protection and ecosystem restoration to Texas Parks and Wildlife Department, Ducks Unlimited and Jefferson County, Texas.
 Additionally, Golden Pass provided more than 3 million cubic yards of material to restore areas within the J.D.
 Murphree Wildlife Management Area in Jefferson County, Texas, improving fisheries and wildlife habitats and providing a natural buffer to reduce storm energy from tropical storms and hurricanes.

 Commitment to Community

 Golden Pass is an engaged, responsible neighbor.
 We are committed to maintaining our relationship with the Sabine Pass and Southeast Texas communities throughout the development and operation of this new project.
 We meet regularly with our Community Advisory Panel - which includes representation from our neighbors in Sabine Pass, the city of Port Arthur, the Sabine Pass Independent School District, public officials, state agencies and other local organizations - to inform them about Golden Pass and listen to any questions or concerns.
-Golden Pass funded a new, $1.5 million community center for local residents in Sabine Pass, Texas.
+Golden Pass also funded a new $1.5 million community center for local residents in Sabine Pass, Texas.